Igalia/explainers/blob-url-opaque-origin/README.md

 The behavior is already applied to other browsers and this fixes the interoperability gap.
 There will not be any regression as the approach keeps existing behavior for the application-defined standard schemes.

+## Stakeholder Feedback / Opposition

+This is the standard behavior and has already shipped in Safari and Firefox.

 ## Security and Privacy Considerations

 This makes Chrome's behavior stricter for the affected cases (such as `blob:ftp://` or `blob:ws://`) since the origin of the blob URL becomes opaque, so it is no longer treated as same-origin with any other origin.
 This matches the URL standard and the behavior of other browsers.